-- It can extend a NTFS partition when there's contiguous Unallocated space on the right.
+- It can only extend a NTFS partition when there's contiguous Unallocated space on the right.

-- Press Windows and R together on your keyboard, type diskmgmt.msc and press Enter to open Disk Management.
+- Press Windows + R together on your keyboard, type diskmgmt.msc and press Enter to open Disk Management.

 - Right click this NTFS partition and select Shrink Volume.

-- If you want to shrink with default maximum available free space, simply click Shrink.
+- If you want to shrink partition with maximum available free space, simply click Shrink.
 Otherwise, enter an smaller amount by yourself.

 If you want to extend a NTFS partition, Disk Management is not a good choice.
-Because of the shortages listed above, Disk Management can only help you extend partition by deleting the contiguous partition on the right.
+It can only help you extend partition by deleting the contiguous partition on the right.
 If you want to extend partition by shrinking another one, Disk Management cannot help you.

-- Right click the contiguous partition D: (E in some computers) and select "Delete Volume".
+- Right click the adjacent partition D: (or E) and select "Delete Volume".

 - Right click system C: drive and select "Extend Volume", then Extend Volume Wizard will be opened.

 - Simply click Next till Finish in next windows.